plavi-projekt/plavi-projekt.github.io/index.md

 #  "Dolphin/marine turtle friendly" ponašanje
 ---

-The purpoise of this website is to help our wonderful marine friends !
+The ~porpoise~ purpose of this website is to help our wonderful marine friends !